Mini Pumpkin Cheesecakes

 - 12 oz. cream cheese, softened at room temperature

-1 T white whole wheat or white flour (optional; omit the flour for gluten-free)
+- 1 T white whole wheat or white flour (optional)

 - Make sure cream cheese has softened on the counter before you start the recipe.

 - Preheat oven to 350F/180C.
-Put 12 foil baking cups into muffin tins and spray each baking cup well with non-stick spray.
+Put 12 foil baking cups into muffin tins and spray foil baking cups (affiliate link) well with non-stick spray.

-- Use a small hand mixer to cream together the softened cream cheese, granulated Stevia, and granulated Monkfruit (or sweeteners of your choice.
+- Use a small hand mixer to cream together the softened cream cheese and granulated Monkfruit (or sweeteners of your choice.)